Pennybacker Bridge

+Specifications

 The bridge is constructed such that no part of the structure touches the water 100 ft below.
 The bridge is 1150 ft long with a 600 ft central arched span.
 This design keeps Lake Austin free from support columns because the recreational lake (really a dammed stretch of the Colorado River) is popular with boaters and waterskiers.
 The untied arch suspension span is suspended by 72 steel cables.
 At the time of its construction, it was only the second bridge of its design in the world.

 The bridge has four lanes, two in each direction, separated by a middle barrier wall.
 The bridge also has a 6 ft bike and pedestrian lane.
 The bike access on the bridge is one reason for Loop 360's popularity with cyclists.
 The south approach provides a turnaround under the bridge along with lake access for public boating.

+Aesthetics

+The steel bridge has a uniform weathered rust finish allowing the bridge to blend in with the surrounding hills and lake.